21cs076/Housing-Market-Forecast/README.md

 # Housing-Market-Forecast

+## Dataset: House Prices - Advanced Regression Techniques

+This dataset is used for predicting house prices using advanced regression techniques.
+It contains four files:

+1. **train.csv**: The training set used to build the predictive model.
+2. **test.csv**: The test set used to evaluate the model's performance.
+3. **data_description.txt**: A detailed description of each column in the dataset, originally prepared by Dean De Cock and slightly edited to match the column names used.
+4. **sample_submission.csv**: A benchmark submission file from a linear regression on year and month of sale, lot square footage, and number of bedrooms.

+### Dataset Link
+Public dataset on housing prices: [house-prices-advanced-regression-techniques](https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques).

+**Files**: 4 files
+**Size**: 957.39 kB
+**Type**: csv, txt
+**License**: MIT

+This dataset is essential for anyone looking to apply advanced regression techniques in predicting house prices and includes comprehensive details about each feature used in the analysis.

 The `Housing-Market-Forecast` appears to be a project aimed at predicting housing market prices using machine learning models.
 The project involves the following key components:

 1. **Project Overview**: